Skepticism in law: Justice Oliver Wendell Holmes Jr.

 In Lochner v.
-New York he observes that, 'General propositions do not decide concrete cases."
+New York he observes, "General principles do not decide concrete cases."

 Holmes, also insisted on the separation of 'ought' and 'is' which are obstacles in understanding the realities of the law.
 As an ethical skeptic, Holmes tells us that if you want to know the real law, and nothing else, you must consider it from the point of view of 'bad man' who cares only from material consequences of the courts' decisions, and not from the point of view of good man, who find his reasons for conduct "in the vaguer sanctions of his conscience.
 The law is full of phraseology drawn from morals, and talks about rights and duties, malice, intent, and negligence- and nothing is easier in legal reasoning than to take these words in their moral sense.
 Holmes said: "I think our morally tinted words have caused a great deal of confused thinking.
 But Holmes is not unconcerned with moral question.
 He writes: "The law is the witness and external deposit of our moral life.
 Its history is the history of the moral development of the race.
 The practice of it, in spite of popular jests, tends to make good citizens and good men.
 When I emphasize the difference between law and morals I do so with reference to a single end, that of learning and understanding the law.